Alcantara, Romblon

+First established in 1730 as La Lauan, a barrio of Looc, the settlement was later renamed Alcantara in 1870 and elevated to municipality status on March 21, 1961.
+The majority of the population speaks the Alcantaranon variant of Inunhan.
+Farming and fishing are the primary sources of income, with the coastal waters yielding mackerel, tuna, and other species.

-It is known for its traditional carabao-drawn carts, commonly used for local transportation.
-Also it is recognized for its tourist attractions, which include the Alcantara Hot Springs, the Mag-Asawang Tubig Hot Spring, the Iyon-Iyon Falls, and the well-known Mag-aso Falls, all popular destinations for visitors.
+Alcantara is home to Tugdan Airport, the sole airport in Romblon province.
+The municipality is also recognized for its natural attractions, including the Alcantara Hot Springs, the Mag-Asawang Tubig Hot Spring, the Iyon-Iyon Falls, and Mag-aso Falls, as well as its traditional carabao-drawn carts used for local transportation.

 History

 Alcantara was first established in 1730 as La Lauan, a barrio of Looc town by migrants from Panay Island led by Don Ciriaco Alcantara.
 In 1855, the barrio was annexed from Looc and converted into a pueblo or town.
 However, in 1868, it was abolished and annexed as a barrio of Guintigui-an town (renamed Badajoz, now San Agustin) after a reorganization of municipalities resulting from the creation of Romblon province.

 In 1870, due to continuous intimidation from Muslim pirates, as well as the rugged terrain, the residents of La Lauan led by a certain Gaspar Guevarra transferred from its former site in Daan Banwa (or Old Town) and established a new barrio down south called Alcantara, after Don Ciriaco Alcantara.
 In 1885, it was annexed back as a barrio of Looc, and would remain so until after World War II.

 Alcantara was elevated to municipality status on 21 March 1961 by virtue of Executive Order 427 signed by then President Carlos P. Garcia.